esdeka/Trakt-BulkOps/README.md

 ## Credits

-Based on https://github.com/anthony-foulfoin/trakt-tv-duplicates-removal which is based on https://gist.github.com/blaulan/50d462696bce5da9225b8d596a8c6fb4
+Based on https://github.com/TheFacc/Trakt-BulkOps which is based on https://github.com/anthony-foulfoin/trakt-tv-duplicates-removal which is based on https://gist.github.com/blaulan/50d462696bce5da9225b8d596a8c6fb4

-The script currently implements two key features that were of personal interest, but it is designed to be flexible and open to additional functionalities.
-Feel free to suggest new operations or improvements!